Rationale

 Safe Haven and Transitional Housing

-Date the client was admitted into the project.
-To be admitted indicates the following factors have been met: 1) Information provided by the client or from the referral indicates they meet the criteria for admission; 2) The client has indicated they want to be housed in this project; 3) The client is able to access services and housing through the project.
-The expectation is the project has a housing opening (on-site, site-based, or scattered-site subsidy) or expects to have one in a reasonably short amount of time.
+- The client can access services and housing through the project.
+The expectation is the project has a housing opening (on-site, site-based, or scattered site subsidy) or expects to have one in a reasonably short amount of time.

 Services Only, Day Shelter, Shelter Diversion/Eviction Prevention, & Coordinated Entry